OpenMW/openmw/docs/source/openmw-mods/convert_bump_mapped_mods.rst

 Tutorial - MCP, Part 1
 ----------------------

 We will be converting a quite popular texture replacer of the Hlaalu architecture, namely Lougian's `Hlaalu Bump mapped`_.
-Since this is just a texture pack and not a model replacer, we can convert the mod in a few minutes by just renaming a few dozen files and by *not* extracting the included model (.nif) files when installing the mod.
+Since this is just a texture pack and not a model replacer, we can convert the mod in a few minutes by just renaming a few dozen files and by *not* extracting the included model (``.nif``) files when installing the mod.

 #.
 Download Lougian's `Hlaalu Bump mapped`_.
 #.
-Install the mod by extracting the Textures folder to a data folder the way you usually install mods (**Pro tip**: Install using OpenMW's `Multi-data`_ folder function!).
+Install the mod by extracting the ``Textures`` folder to a data folder the way you usually install mods (**Pro tip**: Install using OpenMW's `Multi-data`_ folder function!).
-    - Again, yes, *only* the Textures folder.
+    - Again, yes, *only* the ``Textures`` folder.
 Do *not* extract the Meshes folder.
 They are only there to make the MCP hack work, which is not of any interest to us.
 #.
 Go to your new texture folder.
 If you installed the mod like I recommended, you won't have any trouble finding the files.
 If you instead placed all your files in Morrowinds main Data Files folder (sigh), you need to check with the mod's .rar file to see what files you should look for.
 Because you'll be scrolling through a lot of files.
 #.
-Find all the textures related to the texture pack in the Textures folder and take note of all the ones that ends with a "**_nm.dds**".
+Find all the textures related to the texture pack in the Textures folder and take note of all the ones that ends with a *_nm.dds*.
 #.
-The "**_nm.dds**" files are normal map files.
-OpenMW's standard format is to have the normal maps with a "**_n.dds**" instead.
-Rename all the normal map textures to only have a "**_n.dds**" instead of the "**_nm.dds**".
+The *_nm.dds* files are normal map files.
+OpenMW's standard format is to have the normal maps with a *_n.dds* instead.
+Rename all the normal map textures to only have a *_n.dds* instead of the *_nm.dds*.
     - As a nice bonus to this tutorial, this pack actually included one specularity texture too.
 We should use it of course.
-It's the one called "**tx_glass_amber_02_reflection.dds**".
-For OpenMW to recognize this file and use it as a specular map, you need to change the "**_reflection.dds**" part to "**_spec.dds**".
+It's the one called "``tx_glass_amber_02_reflection.dds``".
+For OpenMW to recognize this file and use it as a specular map, you need to change the *_reflection.dds* part to *_spec.dds*, resulting in the name ``tx_glass_amber_01_spec.dds``.
 #.
 That should be it.
 Really simple, but I do know that it takes a few minutes to rename all those files.

 Now – if the mod you want to change includes custom made models it gets a bit more complicated I'm afraid.
 But that is for the next tutorial.